rjinaga/IocServiceStack/README.md

-# NJet.Interservice
+# NInterservice

-NJet.Interservice is a .NET library for multi-services communication through multi-level dependency injection.
+NInterservice is a open source .NET library for multi-services communication through multi-level dependency injection.
 This separates the concerns of application layers.
 This makes the layers configurable, but not required to reference dependent layer at compile or design time.

 ### Supports